 For general information about bus services in East Sussex please see the County Council’s website: Bus Service Changes in East Sussex.
 Below is specific information for our area.

 28/29: An enhanced Saturday service with early morning extras.
 One bus an hour.
 Check the company’s website before travelling: Brighton & Hove Buses.
-Pay for your journey using contactless methods, such as the key card.
-Please note from Friday 15th May because of the roadworks on Croft Road, buses will not serve the following stops: Bricklayers Arms, United Church and Croft Road.
+Please pay for your journey using contactless methods, such as the key card.

 Wealdlink: Routes 224, 225, 226 and 262 will resume from 1st July, running to normal timetables.
-Wealdlink (North Wealden Community Transport) are also suspending door-to-door shopping services.
+Wealdlink (North Wealden Community Transport) have also suspended door-to-door shopping services.
 They are operating a limited shopping delivery service for their service users.
 Contact Wealdlink on 01892 771332 if you need help.

 From Monday 20th April garden waste collections will restart, according to the normal schedule.

-From 1st July Wealden District Council will re-start monitoring for overstaying in 3 hour, 6 hour, 10 hour and 23 hour car parks has been suspended (more).
+From 1st July Wealden District Council will re-start monitoring for overstaying in 3 hour, 6 hour, 10 hour and 23 hour car parks.